 - Preheat oven to 350 degrees F. Spray an 8-inch square baking dish with cooking spray.

-- Beat together ½ cup chopped strawberries with 4 ounces softened cream cheese, ¼ cup powdered sugar, and 1 tbsp egg until smooth.
+- Beat together ½ cup chopped strawberries with 4 ounces softened cream cheese, ¼ cup powdered sugar, and 1 tablespoon egg until smooth.

-- In a large bowl, combine ¾ cup flour with 1 cup sugar, ½ tsp salt, ½ tsp baking powder, ⅓ cup cocoa powder, and 1 tsp instant coffee.
+- In a large bowl, combine ¾ cup flour with 1 cup sugar, ½ teaspoon salt, ½ teaspoon baking powder, ⅓ cup cocoa powder, and 1 teaspoon instant coffee.

 - Spread ½ of the brownie batter in the bottom of the prepared baking dish.
 Spread all but ¼ cup of the cream cheese mixture on top of the brownie batter.
 Spread the remaining brownie batter on top.